 Metals, such as chromium, iron, nickel, zinc, copper, and lead, occur naturally in water, and are also released from mine rock and processed kimberlite.
 Water quality guidelines have been established to identify levels which may present a concern to aquatic life.
-After the Project has been completed and water flows in Kennady Lake are restored, only concentrations of chromium, iron, cadmium and copper in the water in some areas of Kennady Lake could be higher than those water quality guidelines.
-However, as will be discussed below, none of these metals are expected to harm the aquatic life in Kennady Lake.
+After the Project has been completed and water flows in Kennady Lake are restored, only concentrations of cadmium and copper in the water in some areas of Kennady Lake could be higher than those water quality guidelines; however, baseline concentrations of these compounds are also above the guidelines.
+As will be discussed below, these metals are not expected to harm the aquatic life in Kennady Lake.